DevilsDesigns/Readarr/README.md

 # IMPORTANT!

 **I am not the owner of the app Readarr.
-Please send all bug requests and anything else that is a direct app non building issue to the people below or at**
+Please send all bug requests and anything else that is a direct app non building issue or process of building to the people below or at**

 [Official Readarr Github](https://github.com/Readarr/Readarr)